ransaked1/UniversityCoursework/README.md

 ### COMP2215

 Computer Systems II course in my second semester.
 Contains 8 embedded programming mini-projects written in C for the Raspberry Pi Pico.
+All code needs compilation on a Pico board.

 All code was written in **C for GCC version 4.8.5**.